 These tools, taken as a singularity, mean much more than the sum of their parts.
 The independent surveillance equipment, rangefinding, target designation, duplicated gunnery controls and independent sighting systems give the commander a level of dominance over his own machine that many of his NATO counterparts did not have.
 While the commander of an M2 Bradley did have a gunsight extension to see what the gunner sees and a set of gunnery controls to use them with, he did not have a sight of his own, as there was no backup sight, he did not have his own cupola and he did not have a magnified optic with a rangefinder.
 The BMP-2 had all of these, and the BMP-2 had a fully matured hunter-killer capability to go with it.

 From the introduction of the BMP-2 in 1980 until 1984, the commander was in charge of the R-123M radio, installed at the very rear of the turret shelf (the turret is wider than the turret ring, so there is a wide shelf at the base).
-Voice transmissions are done using his throat microphone, which reportedly of good quality and much more useful than an open microphone.
+Voice transmissions are done using the throat microphone integrated into his tanker's helmet.
+The throat microphone is reportedly of good quality and much more useful than an open microphone.
 The commander can listen to both extra-vehicular transmissions or communications from his own crew from the headphones of his tanker helmet.

 The R-123 radio had a frequency range of between 20 MHZ to 51.5 MHZ.
 It could be tuned to any frequency within those limits via a knob, or the commander could switch between four preset frequencies for communications within a platoon.
 The switching process takes 3 seconds to complete.
 The radio has a transmitting and receiving range of between 16km to 50km, depending on the antenna used and the type of terrain.
 The R-123M had a novel glass prism window at the top of the apparatus that displayed the operating frequency.
 An internal bulb illuminated a dial, imposing it onto the prism where it is displayed.
 The R-123M had an advanced modular design that enabled it to be repaired quickly by simply swapping out individual modules.